Examining the San Francisco 49ers' roster:

 The fact that the 49ers drafted Hyde in the second round and Lattimore is healthy means some tough decisions will have to be made.
-Hunter is too valuable to let go.
-That means 2012 second-round pick LaMichael James will have difficulty making the roster.
+Kendall Hunter tore his ACL Friday and is out for the season.
+That means James has a better chance of making the roster.

 WIDE RECEIVERS (6)

 The 49ers are so much deeper here this year than last.
 That means they will likely have to keep six receivers.
 Lloyd may look good and Patton has too much potential to give up on.
 That means it could be tough for Kassim Osgood to make it even though he is a special teams cog.